Clinical Health Psychology

 There are a wide range of reasons that patients are referred to see a Clinical Psychologist.
 We see people across the lifespan, from birth to end of life care.
 Here we give some examples of why people might be referred to us.

 A referral may be made following a life-changing diagnosis which is hard to adjust to.
-It may be that a physical health problem, or a chronic condition, such as diabetes, chronic pain or chronic fatigue syndrome, is having an effect on a patient's emotional wellbeing and ability to get on with life.
+It may be that a physical health problem, or a long term condition, such as diabetes or persistent pain, is having an effect on a patient's emotional wellbeing and ability to get on with life.
 It could be that an accident or unexpected medical procedure resulted in a feeling of being overwhelmed by what happened.
 A psychological assessment might be needed for an inpatient, to help with treatment or discharge planning.

 Once a referral has been made, you will be placed on the waiting list and you will be seen as soon as possible.
 When we are able to offer you an appointment, we will send a letter to invite you to an initial assessment.
-If you are referred when you are an inpatient, we will see you as soon as possible on the ward.
+If you are referred while you are an inpatient, we will see you on the ward.

-We provide talking therapy using a range of evidence-based psychological approaches including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR), narrative therapy, solution-focused therapy, mindfulness, hypnosis, family work, systemic therapy, and neuropsychological approaches.
+We provide talking therapy using a range of evidence-based psychological approaches including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Cognitive Analytic Therapy (CAT), solution-focused therapy, mindfulness, hypnosis, family work, systemic therapy, and neuropsychological rehabilitation.

 The type of approach that is offered to you will depend upon the nature of your difficulties.
 Where appropriate, we follow guidelines for evidence-based treatment (approaches that have been shown to work) so that we offer you the most suitable option.
 It is also important that you tell us what you think will be helpful for you, and whether anything in the past has been of benefit.